The Last Owl Chick

 Momma’s so beautiful.
 Her back’s sleek and brown, and she has strong tawny wings.
 Her belly’s snowy white, and she has dark speckles on her chest.
 I’ve counted her spots many times while looking up at her.
 Thirty-six.
 She has a big heart-shaped face, dark eyes, a hooked beak, and sharp talons.
 Day and night, Momma stays here in the nest box cuddling with us to keep warm.
 Without her, we’d all freeze to death.

 I’m so ugly.
 I’ve got all these weird rust-colored pinfeathers sticking out of my patchy down.
 My flight feathers are coming in, and it hurts.
 I’m not a cute, fuzzy chick or a strong, sleek momma.
 I’m just a goof.
 I hate being the only baby with feathers, but I also have a pretty white facial disk like Momma.
 So, I’m the only owl chick in the nest that actually looks a bit like a grown owl.

 Momma says I’ll be a fledgling soon.
-And if the rains ever let up, we’ll start flying lessons next week.
+And when the rains let up, we’ll start flying lessons, maybe next week!
 I’m so excited to learn to fly with her.
 I guess the advantage to being the oldest is that I’m—by far—the biggest and the strongest.
 I like feeling bigger than everyone else in the nest.
 Well, bigger than everyone except Momma.